 You can also draw some glittering stars to make the impressions of sequins fabric even stronger.

 Using a white pencil try to blend some of the sequins rows.
 Pick rows that are already close to each other and concentrate only on one of the sides of the dress.
-Again – you don’t want to overwork it!
+Reminding you again – you don’t want to overwork it!

 You can also use it to add volume to your design (e.g. under the breast and in the deepest folds usually)

-I hope you liked this sequins tutorial and that many gorgeous party dresses are about to appear in your sketchbook!
+I hope you liked this how to draw sequins tutorial and that many gorgeous party dresses are about to appear in your sketchbook!
+If you want to try some other interesting textiles for your design ideas you can find it here.